Corrupt police in Central America: how to win the game

 From that night on, Sub-Lieutenant Tony Carrera, one of the group, attached himself to me as a self-appointed protector.
 The fact that I would venture out of the hotel after dark gave him nightmares.
 And in a mixture of English, Spanish, a finger drawn across his throat, and pss pss hisses that sounded like leaking tires, he managed to convey danger at every turn.
 It did not take long to realize that there was more paranoia than truth in some of his statements.
 Panama is a safe city, although there are places and situations that should be avoided by foreigner and local alike, just as there are in any city.

 Just remember, when dealing with police in Central America, have a pad and pencil ready.
 A woman I hired to assist me with historical research cringes when she sees innocuous traffic police.
 “You weren’t here under Noriega,” she explains.
 “The police could shoot you and kill you and there was nothing that could be done about it.”

-But today, in peaceful, free Panama, 15 years after former president General Manuel Noriega’s arrest by American forces, the police are generally friendly and helpful…and if they look for handouts, they have yet to get one from me.
+But today, in peaceful, free Panama, many years after former president General Manuel Noriega’s arrest by American forces, the police are generally friendly and helpful… and if they look for handouts, they have yet to get one from me.